-Primary Fields: International macroeconomics, Monetary economics Secondary Field: International finance Job Market Paper: Macro-prudential Policy and Asset Liquidity Abstract: This paper develops a dynamic model to study optimal liquidity regulations that can be implemented on multiple assets that differ in liquidity.
-I show that optimal macroprudential policies are affected both by the asset liquidity and the multi-asset structure.
-Lower asset liquidity amplifies drops of asset prices, tightens the collateral constraint during financial crises, and thus raises macro-prudential taxes to discourage the ex-ante holding.
-With multiple assets, the marginal benefit of investing in one asset is affected by future cross-price elasticities of all assets, whose effects depend on future trading positions and the tightness of the collateral constraint.
+Primary Fields: International macroeconomics, Monetary economics Secondary Field: International finance Job Market Paper: Macroprudential Policy and Asset Liquidity Abstract: This paper develops a dynamic model to study optimal liquidity regulations for multiple assets with differing levels of liquidity.
+I show that optimal macroprudential policies are affected by both asset liquidity and the multi-asset structure.
+Lower asset liquidity amplifies drops in asset prices and tightens the collateral constraint during financial crises, thus raising macroprudential taxes to discourage holding.
+With multiple assets, the marginal benefit of investing in one asset is affected by the future cross-price elasticities of all assets.
+The effects of cross-price elasticities depend on future trading positions and the tightness of the collateral constraint.
 Quantitatively, optimal macroprudential policies favor a portfolio with more liquid assets and less borrowing.
-In the constrained-efficient equilibrium, agents decrease leverage by 9.4 percent and increase the liquid share of the balance sheet by 2.6 percent compared to the unregulated equilibrium.
-The optimal policy lowers the probability of encountering financial crises by 8 percent and increases consumption by 0.99 percent.
+In the constrained-efficient equilibrium, agents decrease leverage by 9.4% and increase the liquid share of the balance sheet by 2.6% compared with the unregulated equilibrium.
+The optimal policy lowers the probability of encountering financial crises by 8% and increases consumption by 0.99%.
 Finally, I provide theoretical and quantitative analyses on the efficacy of the Basel III reform.
-Both the liquidity coverage ratio and the net stable funding ratio lower the probability of crises and shrink the welfare loss of the competitive equilibrium by 23 to 60 percent.
+The Basel III reform increases agents' liquid holdings and decreases the probability of crises.
+However, it deteriorates welfare, as agents overaccumulate liquid assets.
 Working Papers:

 R&D Investment under Currency Depreciation: Should We Beggar-thy-neighbor?
 Abstract: This paper focuses on the welfare analysis of currency depreciation through endogenous R&D where the economy faces a trade-off between the gain from export and disinvestment of technology.
 By using country-level data, regressions and panel VAR indicate that undervaluation of the exchange rate and real depreciation are negatively correlated with the R&D activity.
 The stylized fact can be explained by a model that features endogenous productivity in a small open economy where real depreciation raises the cost of R&D investment.
 Under real depreciation shock, the economy faces a short-term boom in consumption and output but a long-term bust due to sluggish productivity.
 Welfare increases slightly following a real depreciation shock when productivity is exogenous.
-However, when productivity is endogenous, welfare decreases by 0.1 percent under 1 percent real depreciation.
+However, when productivity is endogenous, welfare decreases by 0.1% under 1% real depreciation.
 Optimal Monetary Policy with Endogenous Productivity in a Small Open Economy.
 Abstract: This paper derives the optimal monetary policy in a small open economy with endogenous productivity.
-The optimal policy is a targeting rule of inflation, output gap and the terms of trade, which generates tradeoff between the international purchasing power and the cost of importing R&D. Under a positive technology shock, an expansionary monetary policy, which leads to depreciation, speeds up the convergence of the technology level via a decline in R&D investment.
-To take advantage of this mechanism, central banks have a incentive to adjust the interest rate more aggressively.
-Quantitatively, the variation of the optimal monetary policy is three times larger than the standard Taylor rule and two times larger than the optimal monetary policy can improve welfare by 0.52 percent compared to the standard Taylor rule.
+The optimal policy is a targeting rule of inflation, output gap, and the terms of trade, which generates a trade-off between the international purchasing power and the cost of importing R&D. Under a positive technology shock, an expansionary monetary policy, which leads to depreciation, speeds up the convergence of the technology process via a decline in R&D investment.
+To take advantage of this mechanism, central banks have an incentive to adjust the interest rate more aggressively.
+Quantitatively, the variation of the optimal monetary policy is three times larger than the domestic deflation-based Taylor rule and two times larger than the optimal monetary policy under an exogenous productivity process.
+The optimal monetary policy can improve welfare by 0.52% compared with the standard Taylor rule.
 Research in Progress: